 These businesses were often ignored by regional and national banks, which led many to seek funding from predatory lenders.
 By creating the Veteran Business Bonds, they helped these veterans and gave investors the opportunity to earn a steady 5% return.
 So, you can feel good about your investment and make a little more than your standard CD.

 Account Creation & Funding

-To start, we opened an account through the StreetShares website (https://streetshares.com).
+To start, I opened an account through the StreetShares website (https://streetshares.com).
 The process was fairly painless.
 They asked for standard info - name, address, social security number, etc. After we created our account, we were able to fund it.
 StreetShares uses Plaid (https://plaid.com) to transfer money from your bank to theirs.
-We've seen this on several other sites, so it would seem like it's been vetted pretty well.
+I've seen this on several other sites, so it would seem like it's been vetted pretty well.

 Discussion with Customer Service

 StreetShares' customer service is very responsive.
 There is a chat window on their site, but they also respond to email.

 I chatted with them about the process for determining your "Anniversary Date," which is used to determine when you can withdraw funds.
 Every deposit made is considered a new purchase.
 There is a 12 month wait from that date to withdraw your funds without penalty.
 So, if you wanted monthly income next year, you'd need to deposit every month of the current year.

 I've asked some other questions.
 Updates are at the end of the article.